CarlosLacerda1/Project-Auto-Sales-Analysis/README.md

 ### Power Bi

-Data can be visualized in the pbi dashboard, where it is described in terms of distinct factors as customers, countries etc. Different graph types are presented, as pie and bar charts, sales trends etc. DAX calculated KPI indicators, as average and total sales, are positioned upperly.
-Near them, there is a filter where data can be segmented according to selected country and order date.
-Two main measures were considered for the analysis, sales and orders, distributed in two dashboard pages.
-The dataset consists of 3 correlated tables, which comprehends the orders, customers and products lists.
-Each order contains a list of requests, each request including a single different product demanded.
+Data can be visualized in the Power BI dashboard, where it is described in terms of distinct factors such as customers and countries.
+Different graph types are presented, such as pie and bar charts, as well as sales trends.
+DAX calculated KPI indicators, such as average and total sales, are positioned above.
+Next to them, there is a filter where data can be segmented according to selected country and order date.
+Two main measures were considered for the analysis: sales and orders, distributed across two dashboard pages.
+The dataset consists of three correlated tables, which encompass the orders, customers, and products lists.
+Each order contains a list of requests, with each request including a different single product demanded.

 Tables: